Cardiff: Telecommunications

 029 is the current telephone dialling code for Cardiff, as well as for the neighbouring towns of Penarth, Dinas Powys and Caerphilly.
 The dialling code is optional when dialling within the area: one can dial between any two phones within the 029 code using only the eight-digit local number.

 Prior to the Big Number Change on 22 April 2000 the area had shorter, six-digit local numbers with an area code of 01222.
 This was 0222 before May 1995, derived from 0 (indicating it was a trunk call), 22 (CA on a telephone pad, for CArdiff) and 2 (as 220 was used for CAmbridge and 221 for BAth).
-Before the introduction of automated trunk call dialling, non-local numbers were accessed through a system of manual telephone exchanges, in common with rest if the United Kingdom.
+Before the introduction of automated trunk call dialling, non-local numbers were accessed through a system of manual telephone exchanges, in common with the rest of the United Kingdom.

 There remains a common misconception that local numbers are still six digits long and that the code is 02920, even though there are newer Cardiff numbers in the ranges (029) 21xx xxxx and (029) 22xx xxxx.